 Total Time 1hour10minutes

 Author Marie Porter

 4InchChunk of gingerpeeled and chopped

 4lbsBoneless Skinless Chicken Thighs and/or Breastschopped into large chunks

 1cupPlain Greek Yogurt*

-Put all marinade ingredients into a blender or food processor – process till it’s a thick paste.
+Put all marinade ingredients into food processor, and process till it’s a thick paste.
 Pour over chicken, mix to coat, and marinate in the fridge for a few hours or overnight.

 I don’t bother to clean out the food processor (more flavor!), before adding tomatoes and fresno chilis.
 Process till well chopped, then add cilantro a bit at a time to make a thick pesto.
 Once all cilantro is added and chopped well, mix in remaining spices.
 Cover and refrigerate till needed.